luiz-rocha94/collaboration-and-competition/Report.md

 The number of nodes in hidden layers (h1, h2) was find by test with (384, 288) and (192, 144) nodes where (384, 288) nodes have best score by the graph.

-The batch_size as seted considering enverinmont time stemp ~ 15, then considering 10 episodes the batch_size value is 150.
+The batch_size as seted considering enverinmont timestamp ~ 15, then considering 10 episodes the batch_size value is 150.

 The seed as seted trying best score in 1000 episodes, in the test with (0, 4, 5, 6, 10) the seed = 5 have best results.